 That information came right at the end of the film, appearing on screen as a quote.
 I’d wager that placing it right at the start (as Nash Edgerton did for ‘Spider’) would help in reorienting the audience; if they better understand the context, they can better understand the text.
 It is not a particularly important point, mind you, and perhaps I am not a part of the film’s target audience, for without that cultural capital, I remained interested until the end.

 It is without dialogue, so you can make all sorts of your own meaning.
 The animation techniques are relatively simple, but it is a great fit for the subject matter at hand, dealing with a loss of an innocence in a very different way.
 There is also a scene of her diving into a swimming pool; whenever I see a body of water in a short film, I’m thinking rebirth or transition.
 Again, and like the dragonfly, perhaps my lack of knowledge of the local context comes back to bite me here, but it does at least hint at Oktivani being a thinking filmmaker.

-You can read part two here.
+You can read part two here and part three here.
 We previously looked at films from the 2017 edition here and here, and interviewed Muzzamer Rahman and Bebbra Charles Mailin, whose films were selected for the 2018 edition.
 Additionally, we also interviewed the festival manager for the 2017 edition, Sheryl Chong.